Tom Thomson: Early recognition (1914–15)

 In the spring of 1915, Thomson returned to Algonquin Park earlier than he had in any previous year and had already painted twenty-eight sketches by April 22.
 From April through July, he spent much of his time fishing, assisting groups on several different lakes, and sketching when he had time.
 In July, he was invited to send paintings to the Nova Scotia Provincial Exhibition in September.
 Because he was in Algonquin Park, his friends selected three works to send—two unidentified works from 1914 and the sketch Canadian Wildflowers.
 From the end of September to mid-October, he spent his time at Mowat, a village on the north end of Canoe Lake.
-By November, he was at Round Lake with Tom Wattie and Dr. Robert McComb.
+By November, he was at Round Lake with Tom Wattie and Robert McComb.
 In late November, he returned to Toronto and moved into a shack behind the Studio Building that Harris and MacCallum fixed up for him, renting it for $1 a month.

 In 1915, MacCallum commissioned MacDonald, Lismer and Thomson to paint decorative panels for his cottage on Go-Home Bay.
 In October of that year, MacDonald went up to take dimensions.
 Thomson produced four panels which were probably meant to go over the windows.
 In April 1916, when MacDonald and Lismer went to install them, they found that MacDonald's measurements were incorrect and the panels did not fit.

 Artistic peak (1916–17)

 In March 1916, Thomson exhibited four canvases with the OSA: In the Northland (at that time titled The Birches), Spring Ice, Moonlight and October (then titled The Hardwoods), all of which were painted over the winter of 1915–16.
-Sir Edmund Walker and Eric Brown of the National Gallery of Canada wanted to purchase In the Northland, but Montreal trustee Dr. Francis Shepherd convinced them to purchase Spring Ice instead.
+Sir Edmund Walker and Eric Brown of the National Gallery of Canada wanted to purchase In the Northland, but Montreal trustee Francis Shepherd convinced them to purchase Spring Ice instead.
 The reception of Thomson's paintings at this time was mixed.
 Margaret Fairbairn of the Toronto Daily Star wrote, "Mr. Tom Thomson's 'The Birches' and 'The Hardwoods' show a fondness for intense yellows and orange and strong blue, altogether a fearless use of violent colour which can scarcely be called pleasing, and yet which seems an exaggeration of a truthful feeling that time will temper."
 A more favourable take came from artist Wyly Grier in The Christian Science Monitor: